 There are many topics you could choose from - childrens, arts and crafts, sewing, music, science, business, personal growth, self-help, active classes, cooking, special interests, or anything else that you might come up with.
 Anyone that teaches a children's class (under 18 years old) must be fingerprinted with a background check.

 Maybe a popular type of needlework, craft, singing group, barbershop quartet, anger management, floral design, computers, beginning oil painting, business management styles, step-by-step process of purchasing a home through an auction, wedding planning, jewelry, wood carving, bonsai, and anything else you enjoy doing or making.

 We offer not-for-credit classes, which means our office does not receive any state or federal funding for any of our courses, so all expenses of the department are funded through the course fees (this includes registration, the printed schedule, salaries for instructors, etc.).

 Sound Interesting?
 Do you have an idea or two of something you would like to teach others?
 Click on the link below and fill in the fields to submit a proposed course.
-Be sure to read all of the information before filling out the course proposal form.
+Be sure to read all of the information before filling out the course proposal form (linked below).
 If you have questions or need additional information, call Ryan Frye at 588-5203.

 Course Proposal Form